GeorgeSkartados/GeorgeSkartados/README.md

 ---

 ### 🚀 What I Build
-I create analytics systems that turn raw data into forecasting, automation, and decision-making tools.
+I create analytics systems that turn raw data into clear forecasts, operational metrics, and decision-support tools.
 My focus areas:
 - Clean-energy forecasting and time-series modeling
 - Machine learning for anomaly detection and risk reduction